FirespriteLtd/website/site/content/careers/pages/art-director-ref-xad01.md

 * A thorough understanding of the latest art workflows
 * Excellent and demonstrable art skills with a thorough understanding of the fundamental principles of art
 * A passion for games and an understanding of the gaming market

+If you believe you have the right skills and experience for a role on an exciting new project, please email your C.V. and supporting portfolio to jobs@firesprite.com with the Job Code or hit the apply button below.

+##### JOB CODE: XAD01